thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Garnish:

-- Chilled club soda and garnish with a fig
+- Chilled club soda and garnish with fig

 Glass: